Election Advertising, Campaign Signage, and Third-Party Advertising

 The placement of election signs is also subject to provincial and municipal laws and regulations.
 Municipal rules may vary; please check with the municipal authority in your area if you have concerns.
 In the Halifax Regional Municipality (HRM), people with questions about the placement of election signs can call 311.

-Areas along highways, including some within municipalities, are managed by the Department of Transportation and Active Transit.
+Areas along highways, including some within municipalities, are managed by the provincial Department of Public Works.
 People who have questions about signs along highways may call a toll-free number 1-844-696-7737 or email firstname.lastname@example.org.

 Third Party Election Advertising